 YOUTH SWIM LESSONS

 Kids’ Swim Lessons are available for infants at 9 months up to teens.
 Our instructors provide a safe, fun learning environment for you children.
-Lessons run in 4-8 week sessions.
-Check out all the class descriptions, session dates, and class times on our brochure.
+Lessons run in 6 week sessions.
+We now offer a multiple session commitment discount.
+Check out all the class descriptions, dates, times, and prices on our brochure.
 Class space is limited!
 Please call (603) 838-6511 to enroll your child in swim lessons today!